fmitch/dataviscourse-pr-western-water-use/README.md

 # western_water_use
-A visualization of water usage in the western United States
+A visualization of water usage in the western United States.
+See https://fmitch.github.io/dataviscourse-pr-western-water-use/ and click on Utah.